-Laurel Foster and Joanne Hollows, eds, Womens Periodicals and Print Culture in Britain, 1940s-2000s: The Contemporary Period, Edinburgh University Press, forthcoming, 2020.
+Laurel Foster and Joanne Hollows, eds, Womens Periodicals and Print Culture in Britain, 1940s-2000s: The Contemporary Period, Edinburgh University Press, 2020.

 Joanne Hollows, Media Studies: a complete introduction, John Murray/Hodder, 2016

 Stacy Gillis and Joanne Hollows, eds, Feminism, Domesticity and Popular Culture, Routledge, 2009.

 Joanne Hollows, Domestic Cultures, Open University Press, 2008.